cristan2/imgsorter/imgsorter/README.md

 * Only the files in the root of the source directory are read at the moment.
 Any subdirectories will be ignored.
 * Multiple runs on different source dirs with the *same* target dir may result in mixed images from several devices placed in the same folder
 * Unsupported files are ignored

+## FAQ
+### The width of the output is too big
+Yes.
+The width of the printed messages for dry runs is based on the maximum length of the source paths to align everything prettily.
+If the printed messages are too big for your screen, you can disable this feature by setting the `align_file_output` config option to false.
+It won't look as nice, but most of the lines should fit in your screen (unless the sources paths are very long, in which case you could just copy them one at a time - this will trim the path to just the source file name).